 The database contain information on the manors’ location (parish, hundred and county), the acreage of the manors and the estates, the owners’ titles, names and surname and their partner’s titles, names and surname, at different dates from the middle ages to present day.
-This has resulted in around 1 600 000 pieces of information from around 15,300 manors and stately farms in Sweden and Finland.
+This has resulted in around 2,400,000 pieces of information from around 15,300 manors and stately farms in Sweden and Finland.
 The data is avaible at the searchable homepage (www.svenskaherrgardar.se) were it is possible to make cross searches and download the results into excel files for further calculations.
 Part of the work has been done within the TORA project , financed by Kungl.
 Vitterhetsakademien, Riksbankens Jubileumsfond and the Swedish National Archives.

 I manage an e-mail list for those interested in research on manors and manorial culture in Sweden.
 Messages are sent out irregularly with information on new research projects, books, articles, exhibitions etcetera.
-The list has 820 members in Sweden and Scandinavia.
+The list has 1,000 subscribers in Sweden and Scandinavia.
 If you want to become a member of the e-mail list, please send me an e-mail.